-Once, Zeus, the king of the gods, fell in love with Io, a priestess of Hera.
+According to the legend, Zeus, the king of the gods, once fell in love with Io, a priestess of Hera.